What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 #5.
 Safety Valve

-The safety valve is a safety component that attaches to the air storage tank.
 This prevents the bursting of the tank due to excessive pressure because the air compressor works continuously and supplies the compressed air in the tank.
-Air is released by the safety valves when the air pressure reaches certain values.

 #6.
 Dirt Collector